sealslab/sealslab.github.io/_pages/about.md

 The <b>Seals Lab for Quantitative Science</b> focuses on three areas:

 <ol>
-  <li>The application of statistics to other sciences, such as environmental science, ecology, epidemiology, medicine, and public health.</li>
+  <li>The application of statistics to other sciences, such as environmental science, ecology, epidemiology, and medicine.</li>
   <li>Simulation studies to determine what happens when statistical models are misspecified.</li>
   <li>Topics in STEM education: </li>
   <ol>